 Along the way, everything was checked.

 The usual stuff, like weight, blood pressure, glucose levels etc. and fatty acid profiles.
-This is more than just checking for how much fat is in the blood, this checks which fats are in the blood.
+This is more than just checking the cholesterol and triglyceride levels, it checks which fatty acids, are in the blood.

 Dietary saturated fat is not the problem

 Logic says – eating lots of fat, will cause fat levels to be high.

 This study demonstrates, when you fuel yourself using saturated fats, your body uses them up.
 As long as you’re not eating TOO MUCH, they don’t get stored.
 But, when you primarily fuel yourself with carbs, even if you’re not eating TOO MUCH, your body goes into “storage” mode……………… and it stores the carbs, AS FAT.

 The bad FAT, the FAT, that is associated with METABOLIC TROUBLES.
 Eish !